Infinitesimal rational actions

 \section{Introduction}

 Let $k$ be a field and $X$ be a $k$-scheme.
 The automorphism group functor $\Aut_X$ of $X$ that associates to every $k$-scheme $S$ the group of $S$-automorphisms $\Aut_S(X\times_kS)$ is not representable in general.
-This object has been extensively studied: it is known for example that if $X$ is proper then $\Aut_X$ is a $k$-group scheme locally of finite type \cite{MatsOort}.
+This object has been extensively studied: it is known for example that if $X$ is proper then $\Aut_X$ is represented by a $k$-group scheme locally of finite type \cite{MatsOort}.
 If $K/k$ is a finite purely inseparable field extension, the automorphism group scheme $\Aut_K$ has been studied for example by \cite{Begueri} and \cite{Chase}.

 For $G$ a $k$-group scheme, there is a bijection between $G$-actions $G\times_kX\rightarrow X$ on $X$ and group functor homomorphisms $G\rightarrow \Aut_X$.
 If the $G$-action is faithful, then $G$ is a subgroup functor of $\Aut_X$.
 Studying faithful group scheme actions yields then information on representable subgroups of $\Aut_X$.
 When $Y$ is the generic point of a variety $X$ (separated, geometrically integral scheme of finite type) and $G$ is a finite $k$-group scheme, to give a $G$-action on $Y = \spec (k(X))$ is equivalent to giving a rational $G$-action on $X$.
 Studying such faithful rational actions imparts then knowledge on the automorphism group functor $\Aut_K$ of separable finitely generated extensions $K/k$.

 When $K=k(t_1,\dots,t_n)$ is a purely transcendental extension of $k$, then $\Aut_K(k)$ coincides with the Cremona group $\mathrm{Cr}_n(k)=\mathrm{Bir}_k(\Pj^n_k)$ in dimension $n$, that is by definition the group of birational automorphisms of $\Pj^n_k$.
 The Cremona group has been deeply studied in characteristic zero, while it has been less investigated in positive characteristic (see for example the survey \cite{Dolgachev}).
 Dolgachev made the following conjecture for the Cremona group over a field of positive characteristic.

 \begin{conjecture} If $k$ is a field of characteristic $p>0$, the Cremona group $\mathrm{Cr}_n(k)$ does not contain elements of order $p^s$ for $s>n$ \cite[Conjecture 37]{Dolgachev}. \end{conjecture}